 A person writing on document while holding open book in other hand.

-Updated 8-29-23.
-Notaries sometimes encounter situations or 'gray areas' such as having to question a signer's mental state or reject a request that seems suspicious.
-When your state laws don't fully address such situations, take these precautions.
+Notaries sometimes encounter ‘gray areas’ that lack clear guidelines in state Notary laws, such as having to question a signer’s mental state or rejecting a suspicious request.
+When state laws don’t fully address a situation, take these precautions.

 If you suspect Notary fraud